robertbraeutigam/scan/README.md

 Devices must reuse TCP connections, therefore at most one TCP connection must be present between two given peers at all times.

-All UDP packets sent, regardless of content must be repeated 5 times with a random interval between 1-2 seconds, except if it is known that repeating won't make a difference.
-Such as getting a valid and complete answer to a query.
+All UDP packets sent, regardless of content must be repeated 5 times with random intervals in order: 0-100ms, 0-400ms, 0-500ms, 1-2 seconds, 1-2 seconds, having a maximum total time of 5 seconds.
+If the device receives a complete answer for a packet earlier, such as a complete list of IP addresses for queried SCAN addresses, it may stop repeating the packet.
+This applies also to devices that come online just for sending one message.
+This means all devices must be available for at least a couple of seconds after an initial connect.
+This also serves the purpose of having a window to communicate with the device, such as sending software updates for example.

 ### Data Types